mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 	(A, 1)             (A, 3)
 	(A, 2)

 and we want to calculate the average per key.
-Looking at these partitions, the average of (1, 2, 3) will be exactly 2.0.
+Looking at these partitions, the average of `(1, 2, 3)` will be exactly `2.0`.
+But since we are ina distributed environment (operations/functions are done on data partitions), then the average will be calculated per
-But since we are ina distributed environment, then the average will be calculated per partition:
+partition:

 	Partition-1: avg(1, 2) = 1.5
 	Partition-2: avg(3) = 3.0